sjbennett123/gloryforthefist/content/rules/ninth_edition_changelog.md

 **Cloak and Bane** - Clarified the various types of cloaks and banes.

-**Create Protective Circle of Power, Create Extended Circle of Power** - Neither of these formals require that a Circle of Power be cast first.
-In addition, the maximum size of the circle is based on the number of formal levels the caster possesses (2-foot radius per level, max of 40-foot radius).
+**Create Protective Circle of Power, Create Extended Circle of Power** - Neither of these formals requires that a Circle of Power be cast first.
+In addition, the maximum size of the circle is based on the number of formal levels the caster possesses (2-foot radius per level, maximum 40-foot radius).

-**Transform** - Now is permanent and doesn't exist on the spirit as an effect.
-Still requires the previous transforms in order to cast the next level.
+**Transform** - Is now permanent and doesn't exist on the spirit as an effect.
+It still requires the previous transforms in order to cast the next level.

-**Spirit** - A person's spirit now counts as an item for the sake of the magic item slots variant.
+**Spirit** - A person's spirit now counts as an item for purposes of the magic item slots variant.
 Therefore, you can have 5 items or 4 items and a spirit effect.

 ## Production Changes

 **General Production** - Production no longer uses production points, but instead uses production levels.
 It doesn't really affect the amount of production someone can make.
 Production is also, for the most part, free.
-Every day, you get one production level per level in the skill; you can get one production level per level of the skill if you use a workshop; and you can get an additional production level per level of the skill for one silver per level.
+Every day, you get production levels equal to your level in the skill; you can get additional production levels equal to your skill level if you use a workshop; and you can get an additional production level per level of the skill for one silver per level.
 Finally, if you're a master (at least 10 levels), you get an additional production level per level of the skill.
-Confusing, but in essence you can get up to 4 times the level of the skill in production levels per day.
+Confusing, but in essence, you can get up to 4 times your skill level in production levels per day.

 ### Alchemy